elfakyn/screenpad_brightness/README.md

 Command ID | What the command ID does | What the command parameter does
 --- | --- | ---
-0x50031 | Touchscreen state? | ???
-0x50032 | Set brightness | New brightness value, between 0x00 and 0xFF (bigger values wrap around).
+0x50031 | Turn screenpad off | ???
+It seems that any value will turn it off 0x50032 | Set brightness | New brightness value, between 0x00 and 0xFF.
+Only the least significant byte matters.
+If the ScreenPad is off and the value is greater than 0, the ScreenPad will turn on.
-0x50035 | Lid close action? | ???
+0x50035 | Lid close action??? | ???
 0x100052 | ??? | ???

 For example, to set the brigthness to maximum (0xFF), you want to send: `[0x53564544, 8, 0x50032, 0xFF]`.
 Which is: `DEVS\x08\x00\x00\x002\x00\x05\x00\xff\x00\x00\x00`